LeweLotki/graphicall_patterns2/README.md

 To create pattern from graphic you have made click on 'done' icon.
 Final image will automaticlly be saved.

 mandala - if you want to change the default center of symetry of mandala, press right botton of your mouse.
+To turn off the program click on the 'done' icon and close all the windows.